-The Hospitality Management Certificate Program is designed to introduce students to the contemporary hospitality industry through high quality practical, theoretical, and analytical course work.
-The program covers various facets of hospitality including hotels, restaurants, bars, catering, event planning, travel, lodging, and foodservice.
+The Hospitality Management and Event Planning Certificate Program provides students with a comprehensive foundation for a career in event planning, catering, foodservice and hospitality through high quality practical coursework.
+This program reflects the changes that the hospitality industry has undergone and prepares students for employment in hospitality careers (hotels, restaurants, beverage, catering, event planning, travel, and lodging).

 It is designed also to aid working professionals who wish to increase their job value by refreshing their customer service and leadership skills.
 Additionally, basic food preparation, menu planning, food purchasing, budgeting and beverage management are introduced.
 Typically, students can complete the certificate program in two semesters.
 This certificate program is embedded into the AAS degree program.
-Students who wish to advance to a two-year degree can transfer all 30 credits into the 60-credit AAS degree at Bergen Community College.
+Students who wish to advance to a two-year degree can transfer all 30 credits into the 60credit AAS degree at Bergen Community College.